Reviews You Can Rely On

 Heel Stack Height

 We cut these shoes in half in our test lab to take precise measurements that directly impact support.
 Heel stack is the amount of shoe below your heel.
-Thicker heel stacks can offer more cushion and support, which can be more comfortable if you spend hours on end on your feet.
+Thicker heel stacks can offer more cushioning and support, making them more comfortable if you spend hours on end on your feet.
 The Dansko Professional has the thickest heel stack at 50 millimeters.
 This can feel overwhelming at first if you are not used to such a high heel stack.
 Additionally, a very high stack can make you feel unstable until you get used to the design.
-If you are after a more minimal stack in a shoe that is still supportive throughout, the On Cloud 6 is our pick.
-They have 30 millimeters of heel drop but remain supportive through the midfoot.
+If you are after a more minimalist stack in a shoe that remains supportive throughout, the On Cloud 6 is our pick.
+They have a 30 millimeter heel stack but remain supportive through the midfoot.

 walking shoes men - the on cloud 6 has a heel-to-toe drop of 10 millimeters, which we...